Salem Radio Network News Sunday, December 21, 2025

 The regulator named a liquidator to handle creditor claims and sell assets, closing a turbulent chapter for Master, which had grown rapidly through an aggressive strategy built on high-yield debt sold through investment platforms.

-Separately, Brazil’s federal police said they had launched an operation against “the issuance of fraudulent credit securities by financial institutions”.
+Separately on Tuesday, Brazil’s federal police said they had launched an operation against “the issuance of fraudulent credit securities by financial institutions.”

-They did not name the targets of the raid, which sought to freeze 12.2 billion reais ($2.28 billion), but two sources with direct knowledge of the situation said that Master’s controlling shareholder Daniel Vorcaro had been arrested.
+Police did not name the targets of the raid, which sought to freeze 12.2 billion reais ($2.28 billion), but two sources with direct knowledge of the situation said that Master’s controlling shareholder, Daniel Vorcaro, was arrested.

-Master, Vorcaro and Vorcaro’s lawyer did not immediately respond to requests for comment on Tuesday.
+Master, Vorcaro, and Vorcaro’s lawyer did not immediately respond to requests for comment.

 BRB CEO REMOVED FROM OFFICE